 In the early 20th century, Japan experienced a period of rapid industrialization and militarization, fueling a sense of nationalistic fervor and expansionist ambitions.
-Under the leadership of Emperor Hirohito and the militaristic government, Japan sought to assert its dominance in East Asia and establish a "Greater East Asia Co-Prosperity Sphere" under Japanese control.
+Under the of Emperor leadership Hirohito and the militaristic government, Japan sought to assert its dominance in East Asia and establish a "Greater East Asia Co-Prosperity Sphere" under Japanese control.